 We are required to be independent of the Foundation and to meet our other ethical responsibilities, in accordance with relevant ethical requirements relating to our audit.
-We believe the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
-Our audit does not provide a legal determination of the Foundation's compliance with the types of compliance requirements referred to above.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on compliance for each major federal program.
+Our audit does not provide a legal determination of the Foundation's compliance with the compliance requirements referred to above.